Getting Started

 Options: SoR (default) / Remake

-Recommended: Remake
+Recommended: SoR

 - SoR: Classic recovery where you drop from the top of the screen as all enemies are knocked down, giving breathing space.
 Special meter resets to empty.